 Your membership expires twelve months after date of joining.
 A membership renewal reminder is emailed to you three weeks before your membership expires and at regular intervals after that; if one does not renew within 90 days of expiry, then one has to re-join as a ‘new’ member.
 Renewal can be done online by logging into the TBN website.

-Review the ride classifications but if you are not sure where you fit in, TBN recommends you try an ‘Urban Roller’ class of ride that is offered on Saturday and Sunday mornings, as well as Wednesday, Thursday and Friday nights; if ‘Urban Roller’ is too fast for you, then try a ‘Leisure Wheeler’ ride.
+Review the ride classifications but if you are not sure where you fit in, TBN recommends you try an ‘Urban Roller’ class of ride that is offered on weekend mornings, as well as Wednesday, Thursday and Friday nights; if ‘Urban Roller’ is too fast for you, then try a ‘Leisure Wheeler’ ride.

 Your bicycle should be in good working order; bring a water bottle, spare inner tube, patch kit, pump and tire levers.
 If you are a TBN member, bring your membership card.
 Otherwise, please bring a $5 cash guest fee.
 The wearing of helmets is mandatory on all TBN rides irrespective of provincial law; it is recommended that CPSC, CSA, SNELL or ANSI approved helmets are worn.
 Lights are mandatory on all evening rides that finish after dusk, in accordance with the Highway Traffic Act.
 It's also good to bring a bit of cash, water with electrolytes, a Visa card, and a phone.

 Most one-day rides are ‘show and go’ unless otherwise noted and non-members pay a participation fee of $5.
-Cross country ski events require pre-registration and prepayment for the bus fare; the fee for the trail pass is dependent on location and is payable in cash to the bus captain.
-All other ticketed events require pre-registration and prepayment.
+All other events require pre-registration and prepayment.

 All TBN rides are led by a trained volunteer ride leader so seek this person out, introduce yourself, obtain a map and show your membership card or a copy of the email confirmation of your membership.
 Non-members must pay a $5 participation fee and sign a waiver for one-day events.